ENGL 5540.001

 Term Paper

-The final term paper will be due on the last day of class.
-The paper (15-20 pages for MA students and 20-25 pages for Doctoral students) should have a clearly defined thesis and a coherent argument.
+(15-20 pages for MA students and 20-25 pages for Doctoral students) should have a clearly defined thesis and a coherent argument.
 I would encourage you to choose your topic early and do extensive research.
 I will be available to assist during all stages of your research and composition process.

 Attendance